 Throughout the day an atmosphere of quiet prayer and reflection prevails in the monastery.
-Life for the monks of Mount Angel Abbey is a gentle and regular rhythm of prayer and work. besides gathering in the church six times each day to pray together, the monks spend time alone in contemplative prayer, lectio divina, spiritual reading and personal devotions in the quiet of the monastery.
-Silence is diligently cultivated in the monastery, especially at night, to maintain a prayerful quiet in the house of God and in the souls of the monks.
+Life for the monks of Mount Angel Abbey is a gentle and regular rhythm of prayer and work.
+Besides gathering in the church six times each day to pray together, the monks spend time alone in contemplative prayer, lectio divina, spiritual reading and personal devotions in the quiet of the monastery.
+Silence is diligently cultivated in the monastery, especially at night, to help maintain a prayerful quiet in the house of God and in the souls of the monks.